Interacao-Humano-Computador/2023.1-Wikipedia/docs/verificacao/pontoControle4/relatoDaAnaliseDeTarefa.md

-# Verificação das Relato dos Resultados da Análise de Tarefas
+# Verificação do Planejamento do Relato dos Resultados da Análise de Tarefas

 ## Introdução